RosettaCommons/documentation/development_documentation/Multithreading.md

 ##Current code that supports multithreading

+###The Packer

+Interaction graph pre-calculation is currently carried out in threads, using the `RosettaThreadManager`.

 ###The JD3 MultiThreadedJobDistributor

 Version 3 of our job distribution system (JD3) includes a multithreaded job distributor class, called `MultiThreadedJobDistributor`.
 Currently, this maintains a thread pool of its own, but will soon be switched to use the [[RosettaThreadManager]].